 kubeadm).
 Refer to the authentication admin documentation for information on how to configure authentication manually.

-If the username and password is configured but unknown to you, then use
+If the username and password are configured but unknown to you, then use

 kubectl config view to find it.